History of Ben Gurion Airport in Timeline

 November 2004: Opening of Terminal 3

-In February 2006, a 24 million NIS renovation project was completed at Ben Gurion Airport, reinforcing runway 08/26 and making it suitable for wide-body aircraft such as the Airbus A380.
+In February 2006, a 24 million NIS renovation project completed on runway 08/26 reinforced the runway and made it suitable for wide-body aircraft such as the Airbus A380.

-In February 2006, the Israel Airports Authority announced plans to invest 4.3 million NIS in a new VIP wing for private jet passengers and crews.
+In February 2006, the Israel Airports Authority announced plans to invest 4.3 million NIS in a new VIP wing for private jet passengers and crews, to be located in Terminal 1.

 December 2006: Airport Ranking

-In December 2006, Ben Gurion International Airport ranked first among 40 European airports and 8th out of 77 airports in the world in a customer-friendly airport survey conducted by Airports Council International.
+In December 2006, Ben Gurion International Airport ranked first among 40 European airports and 8th out of 77 airports in the world, in a survey conducted by Airports Council International, to determine the most customer-friendly airport.

-In 2006, Terminal 1 served as a venue for the "Bezalel Academy of Arts Centennial Exhibition".
+In 2006, the "Bezalel Academy of Arts Centennial Exhibition" was held in Terminal 1.

-In January 2007, the IAA announced plans for a 120-bed hotel to be located about 300 m west of Terminal 3.
+In January 2007, the IAA announced plans for a 120-bed hotel to be located about 300 meters west of Terminal 3.

 February 2007: Domestic Flights Moved to Terminal 1

-On February 2007, domestic flights were moved from Terminal 2 into the refurbished Terminal 1.
+On February 20, 2007, domestic flight services were moved from Terminal 2 into the newly refurbished Terminal 1 at Ben Gurion Airport.

 August 2007: Color Code System Discontinued

-Until August 2007, Ben Gurion Airport used a system of color codes on checked baggage, but the practice was discontinued after complaints of discrimination.
+Until August 2007, Ben Gurion Airport used a system of color codes on checked baggage.
+The practice was discontinued after complaints of discrimination.

 November 2007: Runway Renovation Completed

-In November 2007, a 17 million NIS renovation project was completed, reinforcing runway 12/30 and making it suitable for future wide-body aircraft.
+In November 2007, a 17 million NIS renovation project was completed on runway 12/30, reinforcing it and making it suitable for future wide-body aircraft.

 2007: Best Middle Eastern Airport

-In the 2007 survey, Ben Gurion Airport retained its title as the best Middle Eastern airport.
+Ben Gurion International Airport retained its title as the best Middle Eastern airport in the 2007 survey.

-In July 2008, Terminal 1 catered for summer charter and low-cost flights.
+In July 2008, Terminal 1 reopened to cater for summer charter and low-cost flights.

 September 2008: New ILS Activated

-In September 2008, a new ILS serving runway 12/30 was activated at Ben Gurion Airport.
+In September 2008, a new ILS (Instrument Landing System) serving runway 12/30 was activated at Ben Gurion Airport.

-In October 2008, Terminal 1 temporarily closed for further renovations.
+In October 2008, Terminal 1 temporarily closed for further renovation.

 2008: Best Middle Eastern Airport

-In the 2008 survey, Ben Gurion Airport retained its title as the best Middle Eastern airport.
+Ben Gurion International Airport retained its title as the best Middle Eastern airport in the 2008 survey.

 In 2009, almost 3.3 million passengers used the Israel Railways line to and from Ben Gurion Airport.

-In the summer of 2009, Terminal 1 reopened again, expecting to reach a capacity of 600,000 passengers on international flights over three months.
+Terminal 1 reopened again in the summer of 2009 and was expected to reach a three-month capacity of 600,000 passengers on international flights.

-As of 2010, several low-cost carriers' international flights operated out of Terminal 1 year-round, including Vueling flights to Barcelona and easyJet flights to London, Manchester, Geneva, and Basel.
+As of 2010, several low-cost carriers' international flights were operating out of Terminal 1 year-round, including Vueling flights to Barcelona and easyJet flights to London (Luton), Manchester, Geneva, and Basel.

-In late May 2014, runway 03/21 was reopened after being rebuilt and lengthened to 2,772 m, allowing it to handle most types of aircraft.
+In late May 2014, runway 03/21 was reopened after being rebuilt and lengthened to 2,772 m (9,094 ft), allowing it to handle most types of aircraft.
+It is equipped with an ILS and mostly handles landings from north to south.

 During the 2014 conflict with Gaza, several airlines banned their flights to the airport for a couple of days.